 Your race day checklist Running shoes - but not a brand new pair.
 Plenty of plasters.
 Race number - this is in your race pack from the event organiser.
 Vaseline/chafing gel.
 Clean socks.
 Drinks or snacks for the finish line or during the race, if you've trained with them.
-Your NSPCC running vest with your name Safety pins. on the front so we can cheer you on.
+Your NSPCC running vest with your name on the front so we can cheer you on.
+Safety pins.
+Race map and instructions.
 Something to keep you warm and dry before the race - choose something you don't mind leaving at the start line, or a bin bag to keep rain off.
-Race map and instructions.